 Copyright © 2019 MorningStar Aquaponics

-At this time, 95 percent of the Atlantic salmon consumed in the U.S. is mostly imported from countries such as Norway and Chile.
-Then about 90 percent of the lettuce grown in the U.S. comes from California and Arizona which is grown by traditional farming methods.
+At this time, 95 percent of the Atlantic salmon consumed in the U.S. is mostly imported from Norway and Chile.
+About 90 percent of the lettuce grown in the U.S. comes from California and Arizona, produced by traditional farming methods.

 The financial backers of this project are Todd Wanek, the CEO of Ashley Furniture, and his wife, Karen.
-They have put millions of dollars of support to ensure of its success.
+They have put millions of dollars of support to ensure their success.

 Aquaponics is a combination of aquaculture and hydroponics.
 The water is circulated from the fish tanks into the greenhouse to help the plants to grow.
-Some will say jokingly, fish poo equals plant power; it provides the nutrients for the plants.
+Some will say jokingly say; that fish poo equals plant power and provides the plants’ nutrients.
 Then the water is recirculated back to the fish tanks.
-The beautiful thing is, it’s all certified organic with no pesticides, growth hormones or other additives.
+The beautiful thing is, it’s all certified organic with no pesticides, growth hormones, or other additives.

-The goal for the future is to develop even larger facilities on the east and west coasts that could potentially be twice the size of the current location in Wisconsin providing fresh greens and salmon to millions of people.
+The future goal is to develop even more extensive facilities on the east and west coasts that could be twice the size of Wisconsin’s current location providing fresh greens and salmon to millions of people.

-Because of the controlled environment, Superior Fresh can ensure cleanliness including bio-security to prevent crop contamination.
-Food safety is a major concern especially with recent scares that occurred with e-coli outbreaks with romaine lettuce.
-Click "READ MORE" in lower right to read the rest of the article
+Because of the controlled environment, Superior Fresh can ensure cleanliness, including bio-security, to prevent crop contamination.
+Food safety is a primary concern, especially with recent scares with e-coli outbreaks with romaine lettuce.

-“I think it’s a natural progression of the industry,” said Chris Hartleb, a professor of fisheries biology at UW-Stevens Point and co-director of the Northern Aquaculture Demonstration Facility in Bayfield.
+“I think it’s a natural progression of the industry,” said Chris Hartleb, a fisheries biology professor at UW-Stevens Point and co-director of the Northern Aquaculture Demonstration Facility in Bayfield.
 “They went for a very high-valued fish in salmon.
-The challenge that Brandon is facing is that when you’re the first of a kind, there’s no one to show you the way.
-He’s kind of inventing both an inland Atlantic salmon culture and tying it into the growth of plants.
+Brandon’s challenge is that when you’re the first of a kind, there’s no one to show you the way.
+He’s inventing both an inland Atlantic salmon culture and tying it into plants’ growth.
 So, there’s a couple of technical hurdles he has to jump over and figure out.”

 The building of the Superior Fresh aquaponics facilities began in 2015.
-The company sold its first package lettuce in 2017 and the Atlantic salmon was in July 2018.
-Now, they have begun construction of the second greenhouse began in May 2018 and is expected to go online in May 2019.
-The second fish house will begin construction in 2020.
+The company sold its first package lettuce in 2017, and the Atlantic salmon was in July 2018.
+They built another greenhouse in 2018, and it went online in May 2019.
+The second fish house was to start construction in 2020.

 The Superior Fresh system contains around 850,000 gallons of water in the greenhouse.
 There are interior and exterior weather stations that talk to each other.
 A computerized system will open and close roof vents to help regulate the temperatures.
 For example, recently, the outside temperatures were in the mid-20’s, the greenhouse temperatures were 76 degrees.
 During the polar vortex, interior temperatures dropped to the upper 50’s.

 Over 40 varieties of greens are grown, some on an experimental basis.
-Around a dozen, varieties are sold to local retail outlets or distributors in the Wisconsin area.
-Atlantic salmon and steelhead salmon are shipped whole and on ice to Festival Foods, Trig’s and restaurants in western Wisconsin and the Twin Cities.
+Around a dozen, types are sold to local retail outlets or distributors in the Wisconsin area.
+Atlantic salmon and steelhead salmon are shipped whole and on ice to Festival Foods, Trig’s, and restaurants in western Wisconsin and the Twin Cities.

-“Then you take the waste from that fish and the water that it grows in is full of nutrients and we’re growing another 10 pounds of produce,” Gottsacker said.
-“So, it’s one pound of fish food into the system and 10 to 11 pounds of fish and plants out, which is really cool.
+“Then you take the waste from that fish, and the water that it grows in is full of nutrients, and we’re growing another 10 pounds of produce,” Gottsacker said.
+“So, it’s one pound of fish food into the system and 10 to 11 pounds of fish and plants out, which is cool.
 It’s much, much more efficient.”